dipSyxx/PillMind/README.md

 ```

 ### Sitemap
-The project includes automatic sitemap generation using `next-sitemap`.
-The sitemap is generated automatically after each build.
+The project includes automatic sitemap generation using Next.js built-in sitemap generation.
+The sitemap is automatically available at `/sitemap.xml`.

 ### Analytics
 Google Analytics 4 integration is included with custom event tracking for: